dunglas/mercure/docs/hub/cluster.md

 ### Setting the License

 A license key is provided when you purchase the High Availability version of the Mercure.rocks Hub.
-This key must be set in an environment variable named `LICENSE`.
+This key must be set in an environment variable named `MERCURE_LICENSE`.

 Ex: